bmj2728/HostServiceTest/README.md

 **Latest improvements to the architecture:**

+- **Concurrent plugin execution demonstration**: The demo now clearly illustrates real-world plugin behavior with multiple plugins concurrently accessing the host service.
+Plugins are executed in goroutines, showing interleaved request patterns where one plugin may start first but finish after another.
+This demonstrates the thread-safe nature of the broker multiplexing and reflects realistic scenarios where a long-running server handles multiple active plugins simultaneously, rather than sequential one-shot execution.
 - **Enhanced request logging and metrics**: Major refactor to add consistency and metrics to all gRPC operations.
 Each request is logged at receipt and completion with structured fields including client ID, client owner, request ID, microsecond-precision duration, and success indicators.
 Enables comprehensive performance monitoring, audit trails, and debugging across all host service operations.
 - **Comprehensive filesystem operations**: Full support for symbolic/hard links (`Symlink`, `Link`, `Readlink`, `Lstat`), file permissions (`Chmod`, `Chown`, `Lchown`, `Chtimes`), file management (`Rename`, `Remove`, `RemoveAll`), and process/user identification (`Getpid`, `Getppid`, `Getuid`, `Geteuid`, `Getgid`, `Getegid`, `GetGroups`).
 - **Consistent rootDir + path API pattern**: All file operations accept a `rootDir` (must be absolute) and a `path` (absolute or relative, must not escape rootDir) for clear security boundaries and better path confinement.
 See the [API Design Patterns](#api-design-patterns) section for details.